olara-tripleten/se-ft-vault/Lectures/Sprint-5/D1/Lesson-1.md

 form.addEventListener('submit', (event) => {
   event.preventDefault(); // Prevent the form from submitting console.log('Form submitted!');
-  // You can now access form data and send it to the server using fetch() or other methods.
+  // You can now access form data and send it to the server });
-});
 ```